BardicDefense/purple-hack/README.md

 - Armour: Receiving a natural-20 hit
 - Weapons: Rolling a natural 1 to hit
 - Food: Every day, fresh foods decay one level automatically, and then roll as usual.
-- Spice: Each use, spices decay one level automatically, in addition to usual rolls.

 Objects that are expressly protected (e.g., a scroll in a scrollcase, or a spellbook in a metal box, etc.) are exempt.
 Thoughtful storage can reduce wear & tear!